-Example: I am Islamist.
-Allah is peaceful and merciful.
+Example: I am an religious extremist.
+My God is peaceful and merciful.
 I will use a bomb to prove it.

 6. Egocentric oversimplification – the natural tendency to ignore real and important complexities in the world in favor of simplistic notions when consideration of those complexities would require us to modify our beliefs or values.

-Example: I am Pope Benedict.
+Example: I am Pope Benedict XVI.
 It is Un-Christian to distribute condoms in Africa.